JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Will the web server close the TCP connection after sending this message?
 [Note: you can find more questions like this one here.]

-- ```Yes, the server will close this connection because version 1.0 of HTTP is being used, and TCP connections do not stay open persistently.```
+- &#x1F449;```Yes, the server will close this connection because version 1.0 of HTTP is being used, and TCP connections do not stay open persistently.```
 - There's not enough information in the response message to answer this question.
 - No, the server will leave the connection open as a persistent HTTP connection.
 - Yes, because the HTTP response indicated that only one object was requested in the HTTP GET request.